 If you’d like to learn more about Honey, have a look at my Honey review.

 As soon as I visit the site, I can see I’ll get 15 points (1.5% cashback) on all purchases.
 Those 15 points can be stacked with the points you may already get with your credit card, so this is a nice deal.

 In addition, you’ll regularly get offers in the app that let you earn points for each corresponding store.
 All in all, the app is easy and fun to use.

 10. Microsoft Rewards

-How it works: there are several ways to earn Microsoft points, including searching on Bing and complete game quests.
+How it works: There are several ways to earn Microsoft points, including searching on Bing and completing game quests.
 See the link above for more info about those.

 You can earn up to 5 points per day and up to 150 points per month for searching.
-150 points is only $1.50, so you obviously won’t earn much from this program – but it’s something, I suppose.
+150 points are only worth $1.50, so you obviously won’t earn much from this program – but it’s something, I suppose.

 Although the site’s name suggests you make money solely by completing offers delivered to your inbox, that isn’t the only way to earn on InboxDollars.

 Actually, InboxDollars look a little more like some of the other survey sites on this list.
 You can earn points by doing the following: